Delta-R-git/RashBoard-Personal-Shortcut-Dashboard/README.md

 - Developers
 - Productivity lovers
 - Minimalism fans
-- Anyone who wants a clean, portable startpage or a all in one dashboard on PC or mobile
+- Anyone who wants a clean, portable startpage or a all-in-one dashboard on PC or mobile
-- Anyone who dont want multiple apps, shortcuts or links on thier desktop or home screen
+- Anyone who doesn't want multiple apps, shortcuts or links on thier desktop or home screen

 ---